finanalyst/collection/README.md

 *  **debug & verbose**

-Raku::Pod::Render uses both debug and verbose, so these flags are passed if set.
+ProcessedPod uses both debug and verbose, so these flags are passed if set.

-The `Collection::plugin-manager` sub also uses debug.
+*  **collection-info**

+Causes collect to produce information about milestones and valid and invalid plugins

 # Plugin management
 Plugins are **Raku** programs that are executed at specific milestones in the rendering process.
 The milestone are given in [Milestones](Milestones.md) above.